Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Introduction

-To alleviate the sensitivity of CausalLMs to the order of in-context examples, we propose a novel \emph{Information-Augmented and Consistency-Enhanced fine-tuning} approach~(\textbf{InfoAC})~\footnote{Our code and data are available at: \href{https://github.com/xyzCS/InfoAC}{https://github.com/xyzCS/InfoAC}}, which is simple, unsupervised and based on Low-Rank Adaptation~(LoRA)~\citep{Hu2021LoRALA}. \textbf{InfoAC} consists of two components: (1) \textbf{Information augmentation}: Recognizing that the vector representation of an in-context example is most informative when it is positioned last, and less so when it is positioned earlier, we propose using contrastive learning to align the representations of earlier positions more closely with that of the last-positioned example.
-This adjustment ensures that regardless of their position, the samples encapsulate the full spectrum of information.
+To alleviate the sensitivity of CausalLMs to the order of in-context examples, we propose a novel \emph{Information-Augmented and Consistency-Enhanced fine-tuning} approach~(\textbf{InfoAC})~\footnote{Our code and data are available at: \href{https://github.com/xyzCS/InfoAC}{https://github.com/xyzCS/InfoAC}}, which is simple, unsupervised and based on Low-Rank Adaptation~(LoRA)~\citep{Hu2021LoRALA}. \textbf{InfoAC} consists of two components: (1) \textbf{Information augmentation}: Recognizing that the vector representation of an in-context example is most informative when it is positioned last, and less so when it is positioned earlier, we propose using contrastive learning to align the representations of examples of earlier positions more closely with that of the last-positioned example.
+This adjustment ensures that regardless of their position, the examples encapsulate the full spectrum of information.
 (2) \textbf{Consistency enhancement}: To promote consistency in predicting answers for a test sample with different permutations of in-context examples, we introduce a consistency loss.
-This loss function constrains the representations preceding the classification head to be similar across inputs corresponding to different permutations, enhancing the model's overall consistency in prediction. \hq{During the inference stage, the proposed \textbf{InfoAC} exhibits strong generalizability, particularly when the in-context examples are chosen from a different pool than that utilized during training (Cross-pool generalizability), or when the count of in-context examples differs from the training setup (Cross-count generalizability).}
+This loss function constrains the representations preceding the classification head to be similar across inputs corresponding to different permutations, enhancing the model's overall consistency in prediction.
+During the inference stage, the proposed \textbf{InfoAC} exhibits strong generalizability, particularly when the in-context examples are chosen from a different pool than that utilized during training (Cross-Pool generalizability), or when the count of in-context examples differs from the training setup (Cross-Count generalizability).

-In summary, our main contributions are: \begin{itemize}[leftmargin=0pt,itemsep=-3pt,topsep=2pt] \item[$\bullet$] We discover that CausalLMs are more sensitive to the order of in-context examples compared to PrefixLMs based on our extensive experiments on SST-5 and MMLU datasets.
+In summary, our main contributions are: \begin{itemize} \item[$\bullet$] We discover that CausalLMs are more sensitive to the order of in-context examples compared to PrefixLMs based on our extensive experiments on SST-5 and MMLU datasets.
 We hypothesize that this discrepancy may be attributed to the auto-regressive attention mask employed within CausalLMs.

 \item[$\bullet$] To address this issue, we propose an unsupervised approach for fine-tuning, termed Information-Augmented and Consistency-Enhanced fine-tuning.
 This method aims to mitigate the impact of the order of in-context examples on the in-context learning performance of CausalLMs.